Why we built Funkel

 A buyer who just changed jobs is in a different mental state than the same buyer six months earlier.
 A buyer who posted about replacing a competitor is more available than a buyer who posted about their weekend.
 A buyer who visited your pricing page three times in 48 hours is, somewhere in their head, already weighing build versus buy.

 These moments are not invisible.
 LinkedIn surfaces most of them, every day, in public.
-The problem is that no human can watch thirty thousand profiles in parallel and notice the four of them that just gleamed.
+The problem is that no human can monitor thirty thousand profiles in parallel and notice the four that now show real buying intent.
+We unpack the full set in our field guide to LinkedIn intent signals.

 What Funkel is